Learn how your Activity Score is calculated and get tips on how to improve it.

 - Keep your total inactive time below 8 hours per day.
 This will positively affect your Activity Score.
 In contrast, being inactive for more than 10 hours daily will negatively impact your score

-- Move for just a few minutes each hour (e.g. standing up from your desk to stretch your legs).
-This can directly assist in raising your score.
-You can enable inactivity alerts in your settings if you’d like to receive a friendly reminder to get your blood flowing after 50 consecutive minutes of inactivity
+- Move for just a few minutes each hour (for example, standing up from your desk to stretch your legs).
+This can improve your score.
+You can enable inactivity alerts in your settings if you'd like to receive a friendly reminder to get your blood flowing after 50 consecutive minutes of inactivity

 - Strive to meet your activity goal five or more times per week.
 Keep in mind that your activity goals are based on your readiness level